privacy-scaling-explorations/zkevm-specs/specs/mpt-proof.md

 would just need to compute `mult * *_advices_RLC` and add this to the current RLC value.

 To simplify the lookups, the hash of the modified node in branch S is stored in `s_mod_node_hash_rlc` column.
-Similarly, for branch C in `c_mod_node_hash_rlc`.
+Similarly, for branch C it is stored in `c_mod_node_hash_rlc`.
 It is checked that this value is the same in all 16 branch children rows.

 <p align="center">
   <img src="./img/mod_node_hash_rlc.png?raw=true" width="50%">
 </p>

-Having the same value in all rows makes it easier to check that the value correspond to the hash at `modified_node` position (otherwise it would be difficult to determine the rotation in the row where the hash rlc would be stored because the `modified_node` is not fixed).
+Having the same value in all rows makes it easier to check that the value corresponds to the hash at `modified_node` position: otherwise it would be difficult to determine the rotation to the row where hash rlc is stored because `modified_node` is not fixed.

-The lookup for a branch is in `branch_hash_in_parent`.
-The lookup for an extension node is in `extension_node.rs`.
+The lookup constraints for branch are implemented in `branch_hash_in_parent`.
+The lookup constraints for extension node are implemented in `extension_node.rs`.

 ### Computing branch RLC

 The intermediate branch RLC is computed in each row, the final one is given in `is_last_branch_child` row.

-The constraints for RLC in branch init row are in `branch_rlc_init.rs`.

-Note that the branch init contains the RLC bytes only in (some) of the first 10 columns.
+Branch init row contains the RLC bytes only in (some) of the first 10 columns.
 The columns after this stores branch / extension node selectors.

 The RLP of a branch can appear in two slightly different versions:

-- At the beginning there appear two RLP meta bytes
+- At the beginning there are two RLP meta bytes
-- At the beginning there appear three RLP meta bytes
+- At the beginning there are three RLP meta bytes.

 A branch with two RLP meta bytes looks like: